-Michael K Williams: fans, entertainment world react to death of beloved Wire actor
+Fans and entertainment world react to death of Michael K Williams

 Tray Chaney who appeared with Williams in The Wire said: “I can’t …I’m crushed.
 No words.
 I love you bro.
 RIP to the legend Michael K Williams aka one of the dopest Actors/Brother in the world. #Omar #TheWire for life.”

-Travon Free added: “Michael K. Williams was a god damn genius, a black queer icon who challenged the ideas of black masculinity at a time when it wasn’t easy and a truly great dude.
+Travon Free added: “Michael K Williams was a god damn genius, a black queer icon who challenged the ideas of black masculinity at a time when it wasn’t easy and a truly great dude.
 A huge loss.
 Somebody tell God, Omar coming.”

 Musician Chance The Rapper tweeted: “A lot of people knew him as Omar, I knew him as Chalky.
 I’m sure his family knew his as Michael.
 Thanks for all you gave to encourage, enlighten and entertain people you didn’t even know.”